 Bridging the gap to automating processes successfully

-To close this gap, no-code business process automation solutions should be used.
+To close this gap, automating processes with no-code solutions should be used.
 Moreover, solutions that automate processes without the need for software programming.
 We are at a time where the marketplace is filled with misleading claims about no-code, low-code, and easy-code digital solutions.

 Hence, we must understand why no-code is a good viable option.
-More clearly, a better option.
+More clearly, a better option for automating processes.

 Especially when it comes to implementing improvements quickly and efficiently.
 And more importantly, achieving the intended results and end-goals.